m-toman/tacorn/README.md

 # tacorn

+WARNING: not usable yet, check the fatchord_model branch for a sort-of-usable version.

 This repository combines the Tacotron-2 implementation by Rayhane-mamah (https://github.com/Rayhane-mamah/Tacotron-2) with an WaveRNN implementation adopted from https://github.com/fatchord/WaveRNN.

 ## Introduction